 We, the staff of the Department of Art History and Cultural Practices at the University of Manchester, abhor racism and are committed to redressing the issues of discrimination and racialised disadvantage within our disciplines and our own teaching and research practice, and to decolonising our curriculum.
-We condemn the institutionalised racist oppression that led to the killing of George Floyd and fully support the Black Lives Matter movement.
 We are determined to produce a departmental culture which welcomes and supports BIPOC, LGBTQIA+, and disabled students and staff, and where everyone is equally recognised and can flourish.

 Whether you are a prospective student, a professional practitioner, a policy-maker or a researcher, we hope that the programmes and activities offered by the Institute will be of value and interest to you.

 Centre for Arts Management and Cultural Policy

 The centre was established in 2009, as part of the Institute for Cultural Practices.
 Working with its sister Centre for Museology, it aims to:

 - provide an axis for engagement, collaboration and partnership between arts and cultural management professionals, sector organisations and higher education